istrategylabs/gokusan/README.md

 ```

 1. Run `gokusan <build directory>` where "build directory" is the directory containing the built files to upload to s3

+## Requirements

+Gokusan makes two assumptions about your project.
+Eventually, you may be able to customize these assumptions, but for now they stand as follows:

+1. Each project must have an `index.html`
+1. Each project must have a `404.html` page that acts as the default "error" page

 ## Features